phpearth/docs/README.md

 ## [Vanilla PHP](/php)

-PHP course containing everything you need to get up and running from first steps to modern advanced PHP usage.
+Course containing everything you need to get up and running from first steps to modern and advanced PHP usage.

 ## [Security](/security)